-AMERICAN STATES WATER COMPANY 2017 ANNUAL MEETING OF SHAREHOLDERS May 23, 2017 This Proxy is solicited on behalf of the Board of Directors
+AMERICAN STATES WATER COMPANY 2018 ANNUAL MEETING OF SHAREHOLDERS May 22, 2018 This Proxy is solicited on behalf of the Board of Directors

 The undersigned hereby appoints Lloyd E. Ross and Anne M. Holloway, and each or any of them, proxies of the undersigned, each with full power of substitution, to vote in their discretion at the Annual Meeting of Shareholders of the Company (the "Annual Meeting") and any adjournments thereof.
-The Annual Meeting will be held on Tuesday, May 23, 2017 at 10:00 a.m., Pacific Daylight Time at The Westin Hotel, 191 N. Los Robles Avenue, Pasadena, California.
+The Annual Meeting will be held on Tuesday, May 22, 2018 at 10:00 a.m., Pacific Daylight Time at The Westin Hotel, 191 N. Los Robles Avenue, Pasadena, California.

 This proxy, when properly executed, will be voted in the manner described herein by the undersigned shareholder(s) and the named proxies will, in their sole discretion, vote such shares on any other matters that may properly come before the meeting or any adjournments thereof.
-If no direction is made, this proxy will be voted FOR the listed Nominees, FOR proposals 2 and 4, and FOR an annual advisory vote on the compensation of our named executive officers.
+If no direction is made, this proxy will be voted FOR the listed Nominees and FOR proposals 2 and 3.
 Further, if cumulative voting rights for the Election of Directors (Item 1) are exercised at the meeting, the proxies will cumulatively vote their shares as provided in the proxy statement.
 If a proposal is made to adjourn the meeting in order to enable management to continue to solicit proxies in favor of the proposals, the proxies will be voted in favor of adjournment, unless otherwise directed.
 The proxies will vote in favor of the election of a person as a director if a nominee named in the proxy statement is unable to serve or for good cause will not serve and on such other matters as are incident to the conduct of the Annual Meeting, unless otherwise instructed.